Transfer learning with affine model transformation: Experimental Results

-We highlight the benefits of separately modeling and estimating domain-specific factors through a case study in polymer chemistry.
-The objective is to predict the specific heat capacity at constant pressure $C_{\mathrm{P}}$ of any given organic polymer with its chemical structure in the repeating unit.
-Specifically, we conduct TL to bridge the gap between experimental values and physical properties calculated from molecular dynamics (MD) simulations.
+We conducted two additional case studies, both of which pertain to scientific tasks in the field of materials science.
+One experiment aims to examine the relationship between qualitative differences in source features and learning behavior of the affine model transfer.
+In the other experiment, we demonstrate the potential utility of the affine model transfer as a calibration tool bridging computational models and real-world systems.
+In particular, we highlight the benefits of separately modeling and estimating domain-specific factors through a case study in polymer chemistry.
+The objective is to predict the specific heat capacity at constant pressure of any given organic polymer with its chemical structure in the polymer’s repeating unit.
+Specifically, we conduct TL to bridge the gap between experimental values and physical properties calculated from molecular dynamics simulations.
+The details are shown in Section \ref{sec:apd-addExp} in Supplementary Material,

-For the target domain, experimental values of $C_{\mathrm{P}}$ ($C_{\mathrm{P}}^{\mathrm{exp}}$) for 70 amorphous polymers were obtained from the polymer properties database PoLyInfo \citep{otsuka2011polyinfo}.
-For the source domain, the properties ($C_{\mathrm{P}}^{\mathrm{MD}}$) for 1,077 polymers were calculated from all-atom classical MD simulations in \citet{hayashi2022radonpy}.
-As shown in Figure \ref{fig:cp-mse}, there was a large systematic bias between experimental and calculated values; the MD-calculated properties $C_\mathrm{P}^{\mathrm{MD}}$ exhibited an evident overestimation with respect to their experimental values.
-As discussed in \citet{hayashi2022radonpy}, this observation is inevitable because classical MD calculations do not reflect the presence of quantum effects in the real system: the vibrational energy of the classical harmonic oscillator is significantly larger than that of the quantum harmonic oscillator at the same frequency.
-Hence, the upward bias was observed in $C_{\rm P}^{\mathrm{MD}}$, which mainly originated from the lack of quantum effects.
-According to Einstein's theory for the specific heat in physical chemistry, the logarithmic ratio between $C_{\mathrm{P}}^{\mathrm{exp}}$ and $C_{\mathrm{P}}^{\mathrm{MD}}$ can be calibrated by the following equation \citep{hayashi2022radonpy}:

-where $k_B$ is the Boltzmann constant, $\hbar$ is the Planck constant, $\omega$ is the frequency of molecular vibrations, and $T$ is the temperature.
-The bias is a monotonically decreasing function of frequency $\omega$, which is described as a black-box function of polymers with their molecular features.
-Hereafter, we consider the calibration of this systematic bias using the affine transfer model.